Best Chainsaw for Beginners

 Cons

-• -Less power than the 445 II or 455 Rancher
+• -Less power than the 445 or 455 Rancher

 • -Still requires gas/oil mixing and maintenance